-This week we’ll spend time stirring up our affections for God through the renewing of our minds.
+This week on the First15 podcast we’ll spend time stirring up our affections for God through the renewing of our minds.
 Your mind is the gateway to your affections.
 What you think is worthy of your affections is what will receive them.
 So, as we grow in our understanding of God’s overwhelming goodness we will naturally give him our hearts.
 May you be stirred by the unconditional love of your heavenly Father this week as his perfect nature is revealed to you in greater, more transformative ways.

 Think about the death of Jesus for a moment.
 Picture how horrific the scene would have been to witness in person.
 Now try and imagine witnessing it from the Father’s perspective.
 Think about how he saw, heard, felt, knew, and wept over everything that happened to Jesus.
 Think about how he felt placing the sin of the world, the sin of you and me, on the shoulders of his perfect and undeserving Son.

 I ask you to imagine all of that for one reason—to gain perspective on the unfathomable love of God as expressed in Ephesians 5:2.
 Scripture says, “walk in love, as Christ loved us and gave himself up for us, a slain offering and sacrifice to God, a sweet fragrance.”
 When I read that verse initially I skipped over a life changing phrase: “a sweet fragrance.”
 With all the Father witnessed that day, with all the suffering Jesus faithfully endured, God still considers Jesus’ death “a sweet fragrance.”
 How is that possible?
 How could anyone consider the death of Jesus a sweet fragrance, let alone the Father?

 Such is the incredible depth of God’s love for us that he would count the atrocities committed against his Son as a sweet fragrance.
 Such is the enormity of God’s desire for restored relationship with us that he would look upon the death of his Son with favorable remembrance.